allenporter/mcp-server-home-assistant/README.md

 A Model Context Protocol Server for Home Assistant.
 See [Model Context Protocol](https://modelcontextprotocol.io/) for context.

+The custom component required by this integration is moving to Home Assistant Core in https://github.com/home-assistant/core/pull/134122

 ## Usage in Claude Desktop

 1. Install the [home-assistant-model-context-protocol](https://github.com/allenporter/home-assistant-model-context-protocol) custom component in your Home Assistant instance